antonioscalaunina/pyANTI-FASc/README.md

 If everything worked you are now ready to have fun with pyANTIFASc (😉).
 Try and run the [Example1_Tohoku](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/Example1_Tohoku.md) to start!

+### 2.4 Run the Jupyter Notebook

+Regardless of the operating system, the software can always be run through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
+For example, you can install an IDE like [Visual Studio Code](https://code.visualstudio.com/download)  to run the Jupyter Notebook on Ubuntu, macOS, or Windows.
+**IMPORTANT**: To ensure everything works correctly, it's essential to compile the Fortran code *k223d* using the appropriate compiler for your operating system, as outlined in the previous sections.

 ## 3 ACKNOWLEDGEMENTS